-What is it: Loveless
+What is: Loveless

-What is it: Loveless
+What is: Loveless

 Anime Production

-• Director: Kōichi Ohata
+• Directed by: Kōichi Ohata

 • Screenplay: Yuuko Kakihara